cdonnachie/avian-pwa-wallet/docs/FAQ.md

 You can backup your wallet in several ways:

 - **Mnemonic phrase**: 12 or 24 words that can restore your entire wallet
+- **BIP39 passphrase**: Export the optional 25th word if your wallet uses one
 - **Private key**: Direct export of your private key (encrypted)
 - **QR codes**: Visual backup format for easy scanning

 Always store backups securely and never share them with anyone.

+**Important**: If your wallet uses a BIP39 passphrase (25th word), you need BOTH the mnemonic phrase AND the passphrase to restore your wallet.
+You can export the passphrase separately in the wallet settings under "Export Recovery Phrase".

 ### What if I forget my password?